Today’s world is a global village

 The 2009 “swine flu” pandemic starkly illustrated the impact of globalization and air travel on the movement of infectious diseases—with the infection spreading to 30 countries within 6 weeks.

-Building roads in previously roadless areas brings people into contact with new environments and potentially new pathogens.
-Cruise ship travel has increased, bringing together—often in confined spaces— thousands of people from diverse geographic regions (including countries with immunization
+Building roads in previously undeveloped areas brings people into contact with new environments and potentially new pathogens.
+Cruise ship travel has increased, bringing together—often in confined spaces—thousands of people from diverse geographic regions (including countries with immunization

-requirements that differ significantly from those of the various sites where ships disembark).
-And as adventure travelers intrude on new environments and make contact with exotic wildlife, they may encounter microbes
+requirements that differ significantly from those of the various sites where the ships’ passengers disembark).
+And, as adventure travelers intrude on new environments and make contact with exotic wildlife, they may encounter microbes

 that have never before been recognized as human pathogens.